cran-task-views/CausalInference/CausalInference.md

 -   `r pkg("tools4uplift")` uplift modeling aims at predicting the causal effect of an action such as a marketing campaign on a particular individual.
--   `r pkg("estudy2")` allows examining the impact of certain events on the stock valuation of companies through an event study methodology (with parametric and nonparametric tests).
 -   *Coincidence analysis* through configurational comparative methods is provided by `r pkg("cna")`.